manicprone/joint-kit/README.md

 ## The Joint Concept

-The Joint Kit module is an instantiable Class.
-Its instances are "_Joints_".
+To implement solutions with the Joint Kit, you create _Joints_.

-A Joint instance connects to:
+A Joint connects to:

 * a persistence service &nbsp;&#10132;&nbsp; to implement a customized data operations layer

 * a server framework &nbsp;&#10132;&nbsp; to implement a customized HTTP API layer

-**Joint Instantiation:**
+### Joint Instantiation

+The Joint Kit module is simply an instantiable Class; its instances are the Joints.

 ```javascript
 import express from 'express';